python/cpython/Doc/library/configparser.rst

   configuration files that don't specify values which are the same as the documented default.

-  Hint: if you want to specify default values for a specific section, use the :meth:`read_dict` before you read the actual file.
+  Hint: if you want to specify default values for a specific section, use :meth:`read_dict` before you read the actual file.

 * *dict_type*, default value: :class:`collections.OrderedDict`

-  This option has a major impact on how the mapping protocol will behave and how the written configuration files will look like.
+  This option has a major impact on how the mapping protocol will behave and how the written configuration files look.
 With the default ordered dictionary, every section is stored in the order they were added to the parser.
 Same goes for options within sections.